-Board Chairman, unless, in the Chancellor's judgment, the best interests of the System or of a Component require immediate action.
-In such a case, the Chancellor shall notify the Board Chairman prior to, or as soon as practicable after filing the request, and share the same with the full Board.
-A Component President is authorized to request a Public Information Act5 (PIA) opinion when such opinion relates exclusively to the President's Component.
-The Chancellor is authorized to request a PIA opinion when such opinion requests shall be submitted through the Vice Chancellor and General Counsel, who shall designate a System Public Information Act Coordinator to work with Component Public Information Act Coordinators to manage submission of such requests.
+Component.
+The Chancellor is authorized to request a PIA opinion when such opinion relates to the System Administration or to two or more Components.
+All PIA opinion requests shall be submitted through the Vice Chancellor and General Counsel, who shall designate a System Public Information Act Coordinator to work with Component Public Information Act Coordinators to manage submission of such requests.